ossf/wg-best-practices-os-developers/docs/Correctly-Using-Regular-Expressions.md

 In addition, ensure your regex is not vulnerable to a Regular Expression Denial of Service (ReDoS) attack.
 A ReDoS “[is a Denial of Service attack, that exploits the fact that most Regular Expression implementations may reach extreme situations that cause them to work very slowly (exponentially related to input size)](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS)”.
 Many regex implementations are “backtracking” implementations, that is, they try all possible matches.
 In these implementations,  a poorly-written regular expression can be exploited by an attacker to take a vast amount of time.

 1. One solution is to use a regex implementation that does not have this vulnerability because it never backtracks.
 E.g., use Go’s default regex system, RE2, or on .NET enable the RegexOptions.NonBacktracking option.
 Non-backtracking implementations can sometimes be orders of magnitude faster, but they also omit some features (e.g., backreferences).
 2. Alternatively, create regexes that require no or little backtracking.
 Where a branch (“|”) occurs, the next character should select one branch.
-Where there is optional repetition (e.g., “*”), the next character should determine if there is a repetition or not.
-One common cause of unnecessary backtracking are poorly-written regexes with repetitions in repetitions, e.g., “(a+)*”.
+Where there is optional repetition (e.g., “&#x2a;”), the next character should determine if there is a repetition or not.
+One common cause of unnecessary backtracking are poorly-written regexes with repetitions in repetitions, e.g., “(a+)&#x2a;”.
 Some tools can help find these defects.
 3. A partial countermeasure is to greatly limit the length of the untrusted input.
 This can limit the impact of a vulnerability.

 ### Detailed Rationale